-While there are other differences between SSD and SSI benefits, each case is unique and the SSA will compute the monthly check based on your needs and qualifying disability.
+While there are other differences between SSD and SSI benefits, each case is unique, and the SSA will compute the monthly check based on your needs and qualifying disability.

 How Long Will It Take to Get Disability Benefits?

-You should know that applying for Social Security disability benefits is often a lengthy process.
+You should know that applying for Social Security Disability benefits is often a lengthy process.
 You should apply as soon as you become disabled, but it will generally take between three and six months for the initial decision.

-If your disability application is denied, it could be another three to six months before there is a reconsideration decision and about a year until there is a hearing before a judge.
-Add another two to three months until the checks start arriving.
+If your disability application is denied, it could be another three to six months before there is a reconsideration decision and about a year until there is a hearing before a judge — add another two to three months until the checks start arriving.
 In all, it could be a two-year process from beginning to end.
 The government has implemented strict guidelines to reduce disability fraud, and the Social Security Administration does its best to ensure that disability benefits are truly going to those who need them most.

 How Long Will My Disability Benefits Last?

-Do I Have A Right To Appeal If My Social Security Application Is Denied?
+Do I Have a Right to Appeal If My Social Security Application Is Denied?

-What Is the Difference Between SSDI and SSI?
+What Is the Difference Between SSDI & SSI?

 These are two different recognized Social Security programs.
-While both offer benefits to disabled people, SSDI is for working people who have paid into Social Security over their lifetime and SSI is for low-income individuals who are unable to meet the minimum employment requirements.
+While both offer benefits to disabled people, SSDI is for working people who have paid into Social Security over their lifetime, and SSI is for low-income individuals who are unable to meet the minimum employment requirements.
 SSDI typically offers more substantial benefits than SSI since it is a long-term investment.

-Can I Get Social Security Benefits If I Have Not Worked in a While?
+Can I Get Social Security Benefits if I Have Not Worked in a While?

-Do I Need to Work A Certain Number of Years to Qualify for Benefits?
+Do I Need to Work a Certain Number of Years to Qualify for Benefits?

 Do You Have Additional Questions About Social Security?

-Social Security Benefits are not a black and white issue and often a Social Security Disability lawyer is necessary to navigate the process with you.
-The legal team at Troutman & Troutman Law Firm is available to answer your initial questions about disability benefits.
-Our legal team provides answers to any question that we may receive.
-If you have questions that have gone unanswered on this page or questions specific to your disability claim, we provide disability case consultations at no charge so that you can learn your best options to gain benefits.
+Social Security benefits are not a black-and-white issue, and often, a Social Security Disability lawyer is necessary to navigate the process with you.
+The legal team at Troutman & Troutman, P.C. is available to answer your initial questions about disability benefits.
+Our legal team provides answers to any question that we receive.
+If you have questions that have gone unanswered on this page or questions specific to your disability claim, we provide disability case consultations at no charge so you can learn your options to gain benefits.